 Strategies for Coping with Anxiety and Stress

 There are various strategies shown to manage occasional anxiety and overall well-being.
 Simple (but often underrated) changes made to your daily routine, including regular exercise, eating a proper diet, and getting enough sleep can be helpful when managing anxiety.
-There are also supplements that can have an amazing effect on managing your anxiety levels, relieving intermittent irritability and restlessness, and promoting overall well-being:
+There are also supplements that can have an amazing effect on managing your anxiety levels, relieving intermittent irritability and restlessness, and promoting overall well-being.
+We have an article on how to calm anxiety when you’re feeling anxious and below we will discuss simple lifestyle changes that will help you better deal with anxiety overall.

 Here are some of the best lifestyle changes and supplements for dealing with anxiety: